 Sponsoring organizations may host externs for 2-5 days during the break.
 Students may also choose to arrange an externship experience on their own at a different time of the year.

-Dates for the next Externship Program are currently being determined.
+Dates for the Externship Program are as follows:

 "An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent."